crazynoob458/Friday-Night-Shittin/README.md

+# Friday Night shittin

+a mod of friday night funkin that i will destroy

+## soon to be in existence features

+1) ms paint graphics
+2) bass boosted music
+3) mentally distorted voices

+the og readme below:

 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".